mercator-ocean/copernicus-marine-toolbox/doc/usage/subset-usage.rst

     Estimated size of the data that needs to be downloaded to obtain the result: 207 MB This a very rough estimation and usually its higher than the actual size of the data that needs to be downloaded.

-    Do you want to proceed with download?
-[Y/n]:

-By default, a summary of the dataset subset is displayed, and a download confirmation is prompted.
-You can skip this confirmation by using the ``--force-download`` option.
+Using log level DEBUG, a summary of the dataset subset is displayed.
+It is by default displayed when using the ``--dry-run`` option.

 Additional options
 ------------------